 - Photographs: Nacasa&Partners

 The building was structured by laying a basic grid (approx. 1500mmx1600mm) over the site, and using the volume of a single high-ceilinged room with a bedroom, kids’ room and study partitioned off using fittings approximately half the height of the ceiling.
-The expanse of the entire ceiling can be felt from any room
+The expanse of the entire ceiling can be felt from any room– Takeshi Hosaka Architects

 Daylight House Photographs

-The building was structured by laying a basic grid (approx. 1500mmx1600mm) over the site and using the volume of a single high-ceilinged room with a bedroom, kids’ room and study partitioned off using fittings approximately half the height of the ceiling.
-The expanse of the entire ceiling can be felt from any room
+The building was structured by laying a basic grid (approx. 1500mmx1600mm) over the site and using the volume of a single high-ceilinged room with a bedroom, kids’ room, and study partitioned off using fittings approximately half the height of the ceiling.
+The expansion of the entire ceiling can be felt from any room.

 Upon entering the building, there is so much light from the sky that it is hard to believe that the site is nested in a dark valley created by buildings.
 This house was named “Daylight House.”
 Daylight does not simply indicate light from the sun but refers to the beautiful light throughout the day.

-For instance, the change of the sky color when morning dawns, completely bright sky, time zone of direct sunlight, the shadow of the sun by cloud movement, sky color during the time zone of sunset, moonlight and so on.
-It has become ordinary at this home to feel the night sky through the ceiling when putting out light and retiring for the night.
-The projection of the change of 24 hours on the ceiling surface enables the home to always provide an atmosphere to be able to feel the change of outside nature even while staying inside.
+For instance, the change of the sky color when morning dawns, completely bright sky, time zone of direct sunlight, the sun’s shadow by cloud movement, sky color during the time zone of sunset, moonlight, and so on.
+It has become ordinary at this home to feel the night sky through the ceiling when putting out lights and retiring for the night.
+The projection of the change of 24 hours on the ceiling surface enables the home always to provide an atmosphere to feel the change of outside nature even while staying inside.